cayasso/engine.io-rooms/README.md

 ### socket#rooms()

-Get all rooms client is connected to.
+Get all the rooms client is connected to.

 ```
 socket.rooms();